rgorby/MAGE/docs/source/misc/_obsolete/magnetosphere/gameraRCM.rst

 Running a coupled Gamera-RCM case with MPI support requires three things:

 #.
-Building the MPI version of the coupled executable - see the
+Building the MPI version of the coupled executable.
-:doc:`build instructions </quickStart/building/index>`.
 #.
 Modifying case XML to supply additional MPI decomposition information
 #.
 Modifying the submission script to request multiple nodes and use mpirun